numinit/nixpkcs/README.md

         # The bits (for RSA) or the curve (for ECDSA).
         type = "secp256r1";

-        # sign, derive, decrypt, wrap
+        # Options: sign, derive, decrypt, wrap
         usage = ["sign" "derive"];

         # Security Officer PIN.
-This is the Yubikey's management token.
+For the yubikey, this is the management token.
+        # At least 8 digits, maybe more.
+For the Yubikey, it's a 40 char hex string.
-        soPinFile = "/etc/yubikey-mgmt.pin";
+        soPinFile = "/etc/mgmt.pin";

         # Warning!
 This will regenerate the key every day and at boot.
         # force = true;

-        # Not needed for the Yubikey.
+        # Needed for the Yubikey, but not needed for TPM and NSS.
-        # loginAsUser = true;
+        # loginAsUser = false;
       };

       # Options for the cert.